+Of special note: When I first created this meal plan, I was doing my first Whole 30.
 I designed this meal plan to be compatible with my new way of eating and allow me to share dinner with my family — and cook one meal every night instead of two.
 Adaptations for this as well as some special notes are listed in the printable meal plan and grocery list.

 And, no, I didn’t have the dessert or the cornbread.
 What a good mom to make something she’s not planning to eat!

 This meal plan includes the recipe list, time saving tricks, and a grocery list.
 You just need to click, print, shop, and cook.
 Be sure to let me know how this plan works for you and what you’d like to see in future plans!